 Individual words are joined into meaningful phrases and sentences by using intonation to signal where phrases begin and end, signal whether a sentence is a statement, a question or an exclamation, signal contrast or emphasis, and so on.

 In the rest of this article, spelling and letters will be written inside quotes "", while sounds, or phonemes, will be written inside slashes //.
-For example, the letter "a" is pronounced using the sound /a/, and written as "a".
+For example, the sound /a/ is written as "a".
 (Using slashes // this way is a convention for marking sounds that many linguists use when they write about pronunciation).